COMSYS/parameter-exchange/README.md

 ## Modifications

 **src/Python:**
 Modifications of the Python code in `src/` do not require re-compilation.
-Just check that the unittests are still running successfully.
+Just check that the unit tests are still running successfully.

 **Cython:**
 After any modification of the libraries or the Cython code, the Cython shared library has to be re-compiled.